• Skip to primary navigation

 Salt and pepper to taste - taste test for flavor first, before adding salt.

-Frozen cauliflower rice - serve on top of cauliflower rice for an easy, complete meal.
+Frozen cauliflower rice - serve on top of cauliflower rice for an easy, carb meal.
 Steamed per directions on the bag (or make your own cauliflower rice per directions below).

 photo collage of recipe steps